-Your smartphone or tablet will have a SIM and memory (SD) card slot.
-The location of the slot will change depending on your model, but can be easily located by carefully looking at the sides of your device.
+The location of the SIM and memory card slots will change depending on your model but can be easily located by carefully looking at the sides of your device.

 New smartphones and 4G compatible tablets take nano-SIM cards, while the maximum memory card capacity differs by model.
 Find out more about the maximum memory card size for each model.

-To prevent damage to any information stored on the memory card, make sure you unmount it before taking it out.
+Please note: to prevent damage to any information stored on a memory card, make sure that it is unmounted before taken out

 Devices with a fixed battery